 Grilling and smoking food sounds simple enough.
 But if you’re not careful the end results could be disastrous.
 Without the right tools, say goodbye to serving food that’s juicy, tender and full of flavor.

 Granted, some grills and smokers do come with built-in thermometers, but experience has taught us that you can’t really rely on them.
-Most of the integrated thermometers are designed to check the temperature of the air inside your cooker and not the actual food.
+Most of the integrated thermometers in any type of smoker – electric or charcoal or any other smoker – are designed to check the temperature of the air inside your cooker and not the actual food.
 And there’s a difference between these two temperatures!
 Rather take matters into your own hands by purchasing your own gadget to stay informed on the condition of your dish.

 So, what exactly does a smoker thermometer do?